openfifth/koha-plugin-cla-check_permissions/README.md

 It is also possible to integrate Koha and DCS in the opposite direction.
 The CLA are able to integrate your catalogue into the DCS interface, details of how to do this [can be found here](https://cla.zendesk.com/hc/en-us/articles/360017739773)

+Ensure that the users you wish to use the CLA Check Permissions have the entire block of "plugins" related permissions assigned.
+It is not sufficient to select the individual permissions, the "(plugins) Koha plugins" checkbox must also be selected.

 ## Authors